U.S. Citizen Services

 To find information about international child abduction and the Hague Convention on the Civil Aspects of International Child Abduction, please visit Department of State website.

 Routine citizen services, including passport, birth registration, and notarial services, are performed:

-- In Astana on Tuesdays and Thursdays from 2-4pm.
+- In Astana on Tuesdays and Fridays from 10am-12pm.

 - In Almaty on Mondays, Tuesdays, Wednesdays, and Fridays from 1-4 pm.